inhere/php-console/README.md

 output in terminal:
 ```
-Your city is?
+Your city is ?
   0) chengdu
   1) beijing
   2) shanghai
   q) Quit // quit option. is auto add. can setting it by 4th argument.
-You choice: chengdu
+You choice: 0
 ```

 ```